guillemontecinos/itp_fall_2018_animation/README.md

 </p>

 # Week 3 & 4 - 2D Animation
 During the following weeks we were committed to work in the 2d animation from the storyboard and assets developed in week 2.
-The
+The animation was done using After Effects.
+In order to split the job we divided the story into scenes, so each of us had to animate two or at least three scenes.
+To make the work consistent templates were built for the landfill scene and a color palette was chosen.

+After all of us finished our parts we met and put all together using the software Adobe Premier.
+Regarding sound, open source effects and songs were used to create the sensation of being in a real world -except for the soundtrack of the movie *Maniac* which was used without permission, but since this is just an academic exercise it shouldn't represent an offense.

 [![](https://github.com/guillemontecinos/itp_fall_2018_animation/blob/master/week_4/cover.png)](https://vimeo.com/303410603)